vedhasua/ExplainAVEC/README.md

 **Purpose:**

-Compute feature relevances for the AVEC'17 challenge package
+Compute BoTW feature relevances of the AVEC'17 challenge package

 **How to:**